pucherot/Pi.Alert/README.md

 There is a configurable login to prevent unauthorized use.
 The default password is "123456".
 By default, this is disabled.
 If you want to use password protection, enable it in the configuration file ~/pialert/config/pialert.conf or via [pialert-cli](docs/PIALERTCLI.md).

 A web frontend that allows:
-  - Manage the devices inventory and the characteristics
+  - Manage the devices inventory and the characteristics (individually or with a [bulk editor](docs/BULKEDITOR.md))
   - Display in a visual way all the information collected by the back *(Sessions, Connected devices, Favorites, Events, Presence, Internet IP address changes, ...)*
-  - Manual Nmap scans
-  - Speedtest for device "Internet" in the details view
+  - Manual Nmap scans for regular devices and speedtest for the device "Internet" in the details view
   - Simple network relationship display
   - Maintenance tasks and settings like:
     - Status information *(active scans, database size, backup counter)*